-In addition to the 41 credit requirement, students also register for IST 600 research credits.
-Up to 12 600 credits may be graded with a letter grade.
-After a student reaches this threshold, any additional 600-level credits should be assigned an "R".
+In addition to the 38 credit requirement, students also register for IST 600 research credits.
+All 600-level credits are to be assigned an "R".
 Upon successful completion of the comprehensive exam, students register for IST 601.
-Students must fill out the Research Credit form to have IST 600 and IST 601 added to their schedule (see p.
-24).

 5. Time Limitation